 On March 13, 2007, we were issued United States patent #7,189,522 for our Dual Path Platform (DPPTM) rapid test system.
 Additional patent protection for DPPTM is pending worldwide.
 DPPTM enables Chembio to participate in the growing point of care diagnostics market with a patent-protected point-of-care platform technology.
 The independent sample strip on our DPPTM devices enables the development of products whose performance we believe exceeds that of comparable tests developed on a single path lateral flow platform.
 We therefore believe that as a result of the patent protection we now have with DPPTM, we have a significant opportunity to develop and/or license many new rapid tests in a number of fields including but not limited to infectious diseases.
 During both 2007 and 2008 year to date we have made significant progress in establishing commercial opportunities for this new platform that are now in development (see Research and Development").
-We have completed initial development of an oral fluid HIV test on this new platform and are currently conducting pre-clinical studies on this product.
-We believe the DPPTM provides significant advantages over standard single path lateral flow assays particularly where challenging sample matrices, such as oral fluid, are involved, or where multiplexing is desired.
+We have completed initial development of an oral fluid HIV test on this new platform and are currently conducting pre-clinical studies on this product We believe the DPPTM provides significant advantages over standard single path lateral flow assays particularly where challenging sample matrices, such as oral fluid, are involved, or where multiplexing is desired.
 We are developing all of our new products using this platform.
-Our strategy for the development of this platform technology is also dual; we are entering into exclusive collaborations with large marketing partners for whom we will develop and manufacture products on the DPPTM and we are developing our own products that we may choose to market through selected distribution partners either under a Chembio or other brand.
+Our strategy for the development of this platform technology is also dual; we are entering into exclusive collaborations with large market through selected distribution partners either under a Chembio or other brand.